tataratat/releso/docs/source/feature_extractor.rst

 scalar observations (normal observations) and image observations.

 Both functionalities come from the feature extractors.
-Please see the class definitions of :py:class:`SbSOvRL.feature_extractor.SbSOvRL_FeatureExtractor` and :py:class:`SbSOvRL.feature_extractor.SbSOvRL_CombinedExtractor` for the possible parameters.
+Please see the class definitions of :py:class:`releso.feature_extractor.FeatureExtractor` and :py:class:`releso.feature_extractor.CombinedExtractor` for the possible parameters.

 The image based observations are explained in more detail on the page